-- The data-processing input has a full 8×8 input crossbar mixer.
-This enables each input to be any mix of the eight input channels. - Two I2C programmable threshold detectors in each channel support automute. - Seven biquads per channel - Four soft bass and treble tone controls with ±18-dB range, programmable corner frequencies, and second-order slopes.
-In 8-channel mode, bass and treble controls are normally configured as follows: - Bass and treble 1: Channel 1 (left), channel 2 (right), and channel 7 (center) - Bass and treble 2: Channel 3 (left surround) and channel 4 (right surround) - Bass and treble 3: Channel 5 (left back surround) and channel 6 (right back surround) - Bass and treble 4: Channel 8 (subwoofer) - Individual channel and master volume controls.
-Each control provides an adjustment range of 18 dB to

-109 dB plus mute.
-This permits a total volume device control range of 36 dB to -109 dB plus mute.
+- 1. The data-processing input has a full 8×8 input crossbar mixer.
+This enables each input to be any ratio of the eight input channels. - 2.
+Two I2C programmable threshold detectors in each channel support automute. - 3.
+Seven biquads per channel - 4.
+Four soft bass and treble tone controls with ±18-dB range, programmable corner frequencies, and second-order slopes.
+In 8-channel mode, bass and treble controls are normally configured as follows: - Bass and treble 1: Channel 1 (left), channel 2 (right), and channel 7 (center) - Bass and treble 2: Channel 3 (left surround) and channel 4 (right surround) - Bass and treble 3: Channel 5 (left back surround) and channel 6 (right back surround) - Bass and treble 4: Channel 8 (subwoofer) - 5.
+Individual channel and master volume controls.
+Each control provides an adjustment range of 18 dB to -127 dB.
+This permits a total volume device control range of 36 dB to -127 dB plus mute.
 The master volume control can be configured to control six or eight channels.
 The DAP soft volume and mute update interval is I2C programmable.
-The update is performed at a fixed rate regardless of the sample rate. - Programmable loudness compensation that is controlled via the combination of the master and individual volume settings. - Two dual-threshold, dual-rate, dynamic range compressors (DRCs).
-The volume gain values provided are used as input parameters using the maximum RMS (master volume × individual channel volume). - 8×2 output mixer (channels 1-6).
-Each output is a mix of any two signal-processed channels.
-It is recommended to use the pass-through output mixer configuration. - 8×3 output mixer (channels 7 and 8).
-Each output is a mix of any three signal-processed channels.
-It is recommended to use the pass-through output mixer configuration. - The DAP maintains three sets of coefficient banks that are used to maintain separate sets of sample-rate-dependent parameters for the biquad, tone controls, loudness, and DRC in RAM.
+The update is performed at a fixed rate regardless of the sample rate. - 6.
+Programmable loudness compensation that is controlled via the combination of the master and individual volume settings. - 7.
+Two dual-threshold dual-rate dynamic range compressors (DRCs).
+The volume gain values provided are used as input parameters using the maximum RMS (master volume × individual channel volume). - 8.
+8×2 output mixer (channels 1-6).
+Each output can be any ratio of any two signal-processed channels. - 9.
+8×3 output mixer (channels 7 and 8).
+Each output can be any ratio of any three signal-processed channels. - 10.
+The DAP maintains three sets of coefficient banks that are used to maintain separate sets of sample-rate-dependent parameters for the biquad, tone controls, loudness, and DRC in RAM.
 These can be set to be automatically selected for one or more data sample rates or can be manually selected under I2C program control.
-This feature enables coefficients for different sample rates to be stored in the TAS5508B and then selected when needed.
+This feature enables coefficients for different sample rates to be stored in the TAS5508A and then selected when needed.